-- Current drought situation (up to the end of June 2016): (more information here) - Normal to above average rainfall in many of the island territories during June has continued to alleviate adverse drought conditions from earlier in 2016. - Shorter-term drought situation (till October 2016): - We expect that a shorter-term drought situation may develop in Haiti. - Longer-term drought situation (until November 2016): - Longer-term drought is evolving in the E Guianas, and is possible in parts of the Leeward and Windward Is. due to the probability of below normal rainfall in those locations. - A weak La Niña will probably appear in August or September.
-La Niña tends to suppress chances of drought towards the end of the year in much of the Caribbean - thus bringing drought relief for those areas where drought persists - as well as longer-term drought during the upcoming 2016-7 dry season.
-However, this evolution may tilt the odds towards increased flash flood and long-term flooding potential.
-The exception is the northwestern most part of the Caribbean (Bahamas and Cuba), where drought chances tend to increase with La Niña.
+- Current drought situation (up to the end of July 2016): (more information here) - With the exception of Haïti, Martinique, N St. Lucia and parts of Trinidad and Tobago, July rainfall was normal to above-normal, which has continued to alleviate adverse drought conditions from earlier in 2016. - Shorter-term drought situation (until November 2016): - We expect that a shorter-term drought situation may develop in northern portions of French Guiana and Suriname. - Longer-term drought situation (until November 2016): - Longer-term drought remains possible in St. Lucia and St. Vincent, and is evolving in the S French Guiana and Tobago. - It is more likely than not that a weak La Niña will appear in September.
+La Niña tends to suppress chances of drought towards the end of the year in much of the Caribbean - thus bringing drought relief for those areas where drought persists - as well as suppress chances of longer-term drought during the upcoming 2016-7 dry season.
+However, this evolution may tilt the odds towards increased flash flood and long-term flooding potential until the end of 2016.
+The exception is the northwestern most part of the Caribbean (Bahamas and Cuba), where drought chances tend to increase between towards February with La Niña.